• Skip to primary navigation

 1 cup icing sugar

-2 tbsp fresh-squeezed orange juice (or clementines)
+2 tablespoon fresh-squeezed orange juice (or clementines)

 Begin by creaming together the butter and sugar, until fluffy.
 Then stir in the egg and vanilla.